kashif-nawaz/RHOCP_CN2_AI_NMState_Redfish_API/README.md

 ## Proposed Solution
 * In this wiki I will cover how to manage OCP target nodes via Redfish API (power cycle and adding / removing boot media from central Jumphost via http).
 * I will also cover how to provide static network configuration to target OCP nodes via NMState
-* Once ISO images were remotely attached to OCP nodes as CD-Rom then their boot order had to be changed to set CD-Rom as 1st boot order.
+* Once ISO image was remotely attached to OCP nodes as CD-Rom then their boot order had to be changed to set CD-Rom as 1st boot order.
 * Once OCP Nodes will reach "Preparing setup Successful" then we have to change the boot order from CD to Hdd and simulate cold-reboot on the OCP Nodes otherwise changing boot order from CD-Rom to HDD would not take into affect and nodes will be kept on booting from CD-Rom and the deployment will fail.
 * I have explained how to achieve above in one of following section "Power ON OCP Nodes after 1st Reboot".
 ## References